 Communication is necessary for teams to foster creativity, solve problems, and have an overall transparent and open approach to sharing ideas.
 So, if you combine those two notions, then it is a vital responsibility for managers to demonstrate the effectiveness of interpersonal communication.

 Your team isn’t just going to do it on their own.
 Managers lead by example, by demonstrating that certain practices bring tangible, beneficial results for all parties involved, at all levels in a project.
-So, we have established that leadership needs to come from the top down, but how do you go about communicating effectively communicate to your team?
+So, we have established that leadership qualities need to come from the top down, but how do you go about communicating effectively with your team?

 Easy.
 The first step is to be open and direct in your communications and be consistent at every level.
 Each person is unique, but each member of the team, whether your CEO or a fresh hire, deserves the same level of respect in your choice of language and attentiveness.
 Interpersonal communication skills need to be thoughtfully and consistently executed in every mode of project communication, such as